Tired of Winning (song)

 "Tired of Winning" is a song by American rock band Nothing More.
 It was their first single off of their sixth studio album Spirits.
 It peaked at number 5 on the Billboard Mainstream Rock Songs chart in 2022.

 Background

 "Tired of Winning" was released as the first official single from the band's fifth studio album, Spirits on April 28, 2022.
 A music video was released at the same time.
 The song was the second to be released ahead of Spirits October 2022 release date, following promo song "Turn It Up Like (Stand in the Fire)" a month prior.
 By July 2022, the song had hit the top 10 of the Billboard Mainstream Rock Songs chart, eventually peaking shortly after at number 5.
-An extended version of the single, contain another track from the album, "Ships in the Night", was released at the same time.
+An extended version of the single, containing another track from the album, "Ships in the Night", was released at the same time.
 The extended version was also featured on the soundtrack to the film The Retaliators, which was released in September 2022.